100% Satisfaction Guarantee

 - no headaches!

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Origins Available: English

 The name springs from similar roots in Old English, Old English, Old Norse, Old French, Old German.
 It is also possible that a given instance of the name is derived from a short form of an Old English personal name such as Brunwine

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Brown, Broun, Brun and others.

 This web page shows only a small excerpt of our Brown research.
 Another 197 words (14 lines of text) covering the years 1443, 1506, 1610, 1669, 1605, 1682, 1610, 1682, 1605, 1682, 1641, 1660, 1634, 1684, 1660, 1661, 1616, 1685, 1661, 1626, 1690, 1659, 1688, 1598, 1668, 1642, 1702, 1685, 1735, 1721 and are included under the topic Early Brown History in all our PDF Extended History products

 Another 417 words (30 lines of text) are included under the topic Early Brown Notables in all our PDF Extended History products